Scottish Rite: Supreme Council of Louisiana

 The Supreme Council of Louisiana was founded in New Orleans in 1839 in the aftermath of the Morgan Affair.
-During this time, the Northern Jurisdiction consisted of John James Joseph Gourgas and Giles Fonda Yates who were "effective a Supreme Council of two people."
+During this time, the Northern Jurisdiction consisted of John James Joseph Gourgas and Giles Fonda Yates who were "effectively a Supreme Council of two people."
 Likewise, the Grand Commander of the Southern Jurisdiction, Moses Holbrook longed to "relinquish his responsibilities as Sovereign Grand Commander" moving to the rural frontier of Florida to serve as a doctor.